-Independent directors shall notify the chair of the Governance/Nominating Committee and the Chairman if there is a material change in their principal employment or affiliation.
+Independent directors shall notify the chair of the Governance and Corporate Responsibility Committee and the Chair if there is a material change in their principal employment or affiliation.
 The Board does not believe that directors who retire or change jobs should necessarily leave the Board.
-There should, however, be an opportunity for the Board, through the Governance/Nominating Committee, to review the continued appropriateness of such director's Board membership under the circumstances.
-The Governance/Nominating Committee shall review such job change and, after consideration of the continued appropriateness of such director's membership under the new circumstances, determine whether to request a letter of resignation from the director.
-The director shall submit his or her resignation to the Board if requested.
+There should, however, be an opportunity for the Board, through the Governance and Corporate Responsibility Committee, to review the continued appropriateness of such director's Board membership under the circumstances.
+The Governance and Corporate Responsibility Committee shall review such job change and, after consideration of the continued appropriateness of such director's membership under the new circumstances, determine whether to request a letter of resignation from the director.
+The director shall submit their resignation to the Board if requested.